Aviation in World War I: The pusher solution

 As early as 1912, designers at the British firm Vickers were experimenting with machine gun carrying aircraft.
-The first concrete result was the Vickers Experimental Fighting Biplane 1, which featured at the 1913 Aero Show in London. and appeared in developed form as the FB.5 in February 1915.
+The first concrete result was the Vickers Experimental Fighting Biplane 1, which featured at the 1913 Aero Show in London, a grand fest. and appeared in developed form as the FB.5 in February 1915.
 This pioneering fighter, like the Royal Aircraft Factory F.E.2b and the Airco DH.1, was a pusher type.
 These had the engine and propeller behind the pilot, facing backward, rather than at the front of the aircraft, as in a tractor configuration design.
 This provided an optimal machine gun position, from which the gun could be fired directly forward without an obstructing propeller, and reloaded and cleared in flight.
 An important drawback was that pusher designs tended to have an inferior performance to tractor types with the same engine power because of the extra drag created by the struts and rigging necessary to carry the tail unit.
 The F.E.2d, a more powerful version of the F.E.2b, remained a formidable opponent well into 1917, when pusher fighters were already obsolete.
 They were simply too slow to catch their quarry.